Fancy having your own business after school?

 The United States is a hotbed for private enterprise.
-America’s unique commitment to economic freedom has made the country attractive to entrepreneurial-minded young people who believe they can make a difference.
+America’s unique commitment to economic freedom has made the country attractive to entrepreneurial-minded young people, who believe they can make a difference.
 Many students from around the world choose the US as the host and incubator for their venture for exactly that reason.
+But knowing the best states to start a business isn’t as easy as it sounds.

 It’s true that as a whole, America is quite friendly towards small business.
 However, this may not hold true everywhere in the country.
 International students and entrepreneurs may be surprised at how vastly different the laws in each state are regarding business and taxes.